-- This study will provide valuable insights into the effectiveness of the consensusbuilding process to guide the implementation of standardised perioperative pathways in a real-world setting, potentially enabling generalisability to other contexts. - Investigation of the consensus-based approach to clinical variation is novel. - Multiple forms of qualitative data collection will be used to ensure rigour and a diverse range of perspectives will be gathered.
-This will provide a deeper understanding of the experiences of implementation at different time periods across multiple surgical cohorts, as well as barriers and facilitators to adopting new standardised processes of care. - The pragmatic nature of the study will deliberately make use of existing practice structures and approaches to implement the consensus pathways and to obtain patient-related outcomes.
-This, however, limits pre/post comparison of some clinical outcomes to a smaller sample size from one surgical cohort only.
+- ⇒ The pragmatic nature of the study will deliberately make use of existing practice structures and approaches to implement the consensus pathways and to obtain patient-related outcomes. - ⇒ Multiple forms of qualitative data collection will be used to ensure rigour and a diverse range of perspectives will be gathered. - ⇒ An understanding of the barriers and facilitators to adopting new standardised processes of care will be obtained which will provide a deeper understanding of the experiences of implementation at different time periods across multiple surgical cohorts. - ⇒ Due to the pragmatic nature of the study, pre-post comparison of some clinical outcomes will be limited to a smaller sample size from one surgical cohort